revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 Named swords:
 - Whilspar
 - Revant
-- Liquidia
+- Lykuidia
-	- Scimitar, so beatuiful that those who weild it dazzle any wo
+	- Scimitar, so beautiful that those who wield it dazzle any wo